Staircase Patterns in Hirzebruch Surfaces: Introduction

 The main result in \cite{MM} was that there is a set of symmetries $S^iR^\de, i\ge 0, \de\in \{0,1\}$ that act on $z=p/q$ by fractional linear transformations and fix $t$, so that the action extends to the $d,m$ coordinates of perfect classes.
 Here $S$ is the shift $p/q\mapsto (p-6q)/q$ that fixes the point $a_{\min}= 3+2\sqrt2$, and $R$ is the reflection $p/q\mapsto (6p-35q)/(p-6q)$ that fixes $7$.
 Both $S$ and $R$ change the sign of $\eps$.
 We showed that the image of $\Ss^U$ under each of these transformations $T$ is another staircase family; in particular $T$ takes blocking classes to blocking classes, and staircases to staircases.
-(For example, the reflection $R$ takes the descending stairs $\Ss^U_{u,0}$ to the Fibonacci stairs in $\C P^2 = H_0$; see \cite[Rmk.3.2.4,Cor.3.2.7]{MM}.) \MS
+(For example, the reflection $R$ takes the descending stairs $\Ss^U_{u,0}$ to the Fibonacci stairs in $\CP^2 = H_0$; see \cite[Rmk.3.2.4,Cor.3.2.7]{MM}.)
+This reduces the study of staircases to those with $6<\acc(b)$ and $b>1/3$. \MS